kash-gg/kash-gg/README.md

 ## 🌟 Featured Project

 ### [Flexi PBL](https://github.com/kash-gg/Flexi-PBL)
-> An innovative project focused on flexible project-based learning.
+> An innovative project focused on Fraud Detection using ML and Block-chain.
 > _Check it out and see how I’m making a difference in learning!_

 ## 📫 Get in Touch